10 Best Oxypropane Torches

 Maintenance and Reliability

 Brass and stainless steel components outlast aluminum or pot-metal parts in the high-heat zone near the tip.
 Periodically clean tips with a proper tip cleaner to prevent carbon buildup, which distorts the flame and wastes fuel.
-Store hoses away from oil and grease, since oxygen under pressure can react violently with hydrocarbons.
+Replace any hose that shows cracking, blistering, or stiff spots, and leak-test fittings with a soap solution after every cylinder change.

 Reliability signals in listings include sustained sales over time and detailed owner feedback about thread quality, hose flexibility, and regulator accuracy.
 A high review count with consistent themes around durability usually indicates a safer bet than an unproven listing with perfect ratings from only a handful of buyers.